Issue no. 23 - December 1985

 widespread malnutrition which causes many deaths, either directly or from associated

+infections.
 Although the importance of oral rehydration treatment in the management of diarrhoea is

 now generally recognized, Jelliffe and others were advocating giving drinks of salt, sugar